Hate crimes in Canada shot up 47 percent, with Muslims, Jews and blacks most targeted

 Nasr of the Council of Canadian Muslims said hate crimes rose significantly after the mosque attack.

-There was also an increase in incidents targeting sexual orientation for the second consecutive year, representing 10 percent of all hate crimes in 2017.
+There was also an increase in incidents targeting sexual orientation for the second consecutive year, accounting for 10 percent of all hate crimes in 2017.

-Hate crimes data released last month by the FBI showed hate crimes in the United States increased by about 17 percent in 2017.
+The spike mirrors a rise in hate crimes of about 17 percent in the United States in 2017.